SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 - None

 ### 3. Use container runtime sandboxes in multi-tenant environments (e.g. gvisor, kata containers)

+Before the open container initiative (OCI) proposed to have Container Runtime Interface(CRI), the communication between containers and Kubernetes (K8s) was relying on dockershim/rkt provided and maintained by Docker.
+However, when containers and K8s are getting more and more sophisticated, the maintenance cost of dockershim/rkt becomes higher and higher.
+Therefore, having an interface that opens to the open source community and for solely dealing with container runtime becomes the answer to this challenging situation.

+Kata Containers and gVisor helps in workload isolation.
+It can be implemented using the Kubernetes RuntimeClass where you can specify the required runtime for the workload.

 Examples:
  - <details><summary>Example_1: Use ReadOnly Root FileSystem.
 Create a new Pod named my-ro-pod in Namespace application of image busybox:1.32.0.
 Make sure the container keeps running, like using sleep 1d.
 The container root filesystem should be read-only:</summary>